 Because of union regulations, renowned cinematographer and AIP go-to-guy Floyd Crosby couldn’t shoot the film, since he was a union man like Corman.
 So that job was taken over by Everett Baker, who seems to have been a random guy hanging out on the ARC lot in 1955.
 Of course the union guys weren’t stupid, and it didn’t take them too long to figure out what Corman was doing up in the Coachella Valley with his little crew, but by then location shooting was all but done.
 However, the union threatened to shut down production unless everyone involved registered immediately and were given appropriate pay.
 Corman had no intention of paying anyone union salaries, so instead he fired his entire crew, and finished the film himself along with Crosby.
 According to the always superb and you call yourself a scientist?! the duo + the actors holed up in a tiny sound stage and raced through 48 pages of interior shooting in two days.
 The film was then wrapped, canned and ready.
 Or so they thought.

 Now we need to go back in time a bit.
 Before shooting began, James Nicholson, master of promotion and movie titling, changed he name of the film from The Unseen to The Beast with a Million Eyes, because of course that was going to sell more tickets.
 In later years Nicholson became known for first coming up with a title, then tell the marketing department to draw up a poster, and only then order a writer to create a story around it.
 This time there was indeed a script without a visible monster, but Nicholson nonetheless ordered a poster depicting a beast with a million eyes devouring a scantily clad brunette.
 This was the poster that the potential exhibitors of the film had in mind when they were invited to the screening of the movie, which ended in an appalled silence.
 After a while, theatre owner Joseph E. Levine formulated the question that was on everyone’s mind: ”Where’s the monster?”
-(This was, by the way, the same Joseph E. Levine who one year later would found Embassy Pictures and release Godzilla, King of the Monsters in the US.)
+(This was, by the way, the same Joseph E. Levine who one year later would found Embassy Pictures and release Godzilla, King of the Monsters in the US, review.)

 A fair question, since the poster promised a giant, tentacled, fanged monster with a million eyes devouring a girl in her undies.
 Nicholson understood the argument, and told Corman to add a monster to the movie, preferably the one his art department had drawn up, and pay for it with his own money, according to Bill Warren’s book Keep Watching the Skies.
 Corman placed a call to his acquaintance, original super-fan, collector, literary agent, publisher and all-round sci-fi guru Forrest Ackerman, and told him he needed someone who could make a monster fast.
 Ackerman, apparently not yet quite up to speed with the kind of films Corman produced, suggested Ray Harryhausen, at the time known for his brilliant stop-motion work on The Beast from 20,000 Fathoms (1953, review).
 Writes Warren: ”Corman recoiled in economic shock”.